Connecting Mosaic with Google SAML

 Please Note:

-Only admins are able to access the Security tab on Mosaic settings.
+Only admins are able to access the Authentication tab on Mosaic settings.

 1. On Mosaic’s SAML 2.0 Single Sign On menu, fill in: